technomancy/leiningen/PLUGINS.md

 "lein $TASK".
 If you want plugins to be available for all the projects you use, you can place their jars in ~/.lein/plugins.

+TODO: explain plugin task

 ## Writing a Plugin

 Start by generating a new project with "lein new myplugin", and add a leiningen.myplugin namespace with a myplugin function.
+Add :eval-in-leiningen true to your project.clj so Leiningen knows to execute its code inside the Leiningen process rather than spinning up a subprocess.

 Some tasks may only be run in the context of a project.
 For tasks like this, name the first argument <tt>project</tt>.
 Leiningen will inspect